tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/3_Setting_up_environment_on_GCP.md

     - Here on, you can access Postgresql without SSH.
 Just run `pgcli -h localhost -U root -d ny_taxi` on a new Git Bash terminal and you should be able to `/dt` successfully in the Postgresql
         > **ERROR SOLVER** >> If pgcli hangs indefinately on Git Bash, check that you have used the correct ports.
 Note if you are using 5431, you will need add `-p 5431` into the command because it takes port 5432 by default i.e. `pgcli -h localhost -p 5431 -U root -d ny_taxi`.
 If this doesn't work, consider running this on Anaconda Prompt
     - The same thing can be done for port 8080 in VScode, and access them from browser on our local machine
-2. Download data on vm using `wget https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv`
+2. Download data on vm using `wget https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv` at the appropriate directory
 3. Start a Jupyter notebook in VM
     - `cd data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql` into the appropriate directory where jupyter file upload-data.ipynb is located
     - Run `jupyter notebook`